WBMI

 WBMI is an American radio station, licensed to West Branch, Michigan, the seat of government for Ogemaw County.
 The station broadcasts at the assigned frequency of 105.5 MHz with an erp of 6,000 watts.
+The station plays Contemporary Christian music and is owned by Superior Communications, which owns the Smile FM network of radio stations.

 History

 The call letters WBMI first were used by a station in Meriden, Connecticut.
 That station has been WKSS since 1977 and has had a Top-40 format since 1984.

 Early history as WBMB

 WBMI of West Branch, Michigan was the FM sister station of WBMB-AM, which first signed on the air June 7, 1972 at 1060 kHz with 1,000 watts output power, from transmitter facilities at 1245 Gray Road in West Branch.
-The construction permit for WBMB was first granted January 12, 1968, but encountered a delay due to a competing application from another applicant in August of that same year.
+The construction permit for WBMB was first granted January 12, 1968, but encountered a delay due to a competing application from another party in August of that same year.
 Construction resumed in July 1971, after Ogemaw Broadcasting Company ultimately prevailed in legal proceedings.

 The station was owned by Ogemaw Broadcasting Company, with studios located at 206 W. Houghton Avenue in West Branch.
 Gene Kauffman, an Escanaba resident, was the president and general manager.
 The station was owned by Jack E. (Gene) Kauffman, Dean W. Manley and Robert Marshall.
 Manley was the chief engineer who designed and built the station, Marshall was owner and publisher of the Ogemaw County Herald.
 Kauffman and Manley were each 25% owners and Marshall 50%.